 People with Type 1 Diabetes typically find that they achieve better blood sugar control when they inject insulin to “cover” the protein in their meals.
 This is particularly important when following a low carb diet where bolus insulin doses are smaller.

 Accounting for the insulin response to carbohydrates and protein

-In the updated chart below (see in Tableau here), we can see that once we account for the insulinogenic effect of protein, we get a much better prediction of our insulin response to food with the high protein foods now much closer to the trend line.
+In the chart below (see Tableau version here), we can see that once we account for the insulinogenic effect of protein, we get a much better prediction of our insulin response to food with the high protein foods now much closer to the trend line.

 How do fructose, fibre and fat affect our insulin levels?

 But after accounting for protein, we noticed that juicy fruits (like apples, oranges, grapes, raisins, etc.) that contain their carbohydrate as fructose were sitting well below the trend line.
 Even Coca Cola made with high fructose corn syrup seemed to have a lower insulin response than predicted.